 - 1. Education, IT and governance specialists providing technical assistance for the following activities: - provision of preschool education services by various TPPs who train and employ educators and pedagogical supervisors; - strengthening the training system for preschool educators and Development of a system for the quality assurance quality labelling of preschool units; - preparing the study on the continuity between the preschool and primary school curriculum; - strengthening MENPS's capacity to manage the preschool TPP network; - piloting the TEACH classroom observation tool in Morocco in Basic Education; - piloting the World Bank COACH model in various CRMEFs; - development of a national system of classroom observation and teacher coaching; - teacher Coaching model as a tool for effective professional development; - implementation of a digitalized and integrated teacher selection and recruitment model; - strengthening the management capacity and accountability along the education service delivery chain - 2.
-Trainers to train: - trainer-labelizers;

-- main Third Party Providers (TPPs); - a first batch of observers (who will then be able to contribute to the review, refinement, and adaptation of TEACH to the specific needs and features of the Moroccan school system); - a large number of actors on the "coaching model" - 3.
+Trainers to train: - trainer-labelizers; - main Third Party Providers (TPPs); - a first batch of observers (who will then be able to contribute to the review, refinement, and adaptation of TEACH to the specific needs and features of the Moroccan school system); - a large number of actors on the "coaching model" - 3.
 Coaches conducting teacher coaching and induction pre-service model for novice teachers.

-All of the above project workers, amongst others, will be expected to read, understand, sign and abide by a code of conduct that explicating prohibits sexual harassment and sexual exploitation and abuse, establishing specific consequences to be applied rigorously, if the code of violated.
+Consultants will be expected to read, understand, sign and abide by a code of conduct that explicitly prohibits sexual harassment and sexual exploitation and abuse, establishing specific consequences to be applied rigorously, if the code of violated.
 Depending on the activity, this could be achieved directly by the project or by incorporating it into strategies, manuals, plans, training programs and standards that will be developed through the TA.

 The IPF component's labor-related provisions for workers will be included in the POM, including provisions on working conditions, management of workers relationships, occupational health and safety, code of conduct (including relating to SEA and SH), forced labor, child labor.
-The provisions will also include a labor Grievance Mechanism (GRM) and specific measures to address SEA/SH for workers and communities.
-Furthermore, as per ESS2, the provisions will include proportional and reasonable requirements for: working conditions and terms of employment; nondiscrimination and equal opportunity; worker's organizations; child labor and minimum age; forced labor; grievance mechanisms; maintenance of training records and documentation and reporting of occupational accidents, diseases and incidents, emergency prevention and remedies for injuries, disability and disease, as well as cross-reference to the full set of mitigation measures that will be set out in the SEA/SH Prevention and Response Plan, as per the Good Practice Note for Human Development Projects.
+The provisions will also include a labor an explicit grievance redress channel and tailored measures to address SEA/SH for workers and communities.
+Furthermore, as per ESS2, the provisions will include proportional and reasonable requirements for: working conditions and terms of employment; nondiscrimination and equal opportunity; worker's organizations; child labor and minimum age; forced labor; grievance mechanisms; maintenance of training records and documentation and reporting of occupational accidents, diseases and incidents, emergency prevention and remedies for injuries, disability and disease